Everest Base Camp Trek – FAQ

 Yes!
 I did!
-Provided you take a guide, or porter-guide with you, there are actually relatively few scary bits on the straight-in, straight-out Everest Base Camp trek.
+Provided you take a guide, or porter-guide, with you, or are travelling in a group, there are actually relatively few scary bits on the straight-in, straight-out Everest Base Camp trek.

 A few suspension bridges will take courage to walk across: they’re sturdy and well-guarded, with handrails and wire mesh below the rail, but they are high, and move with the motion of your feet and the feet of anyone else on them.